 - Students Protecting the Coast, 2nd edition.
 Second edition copy of student watercolors and photographs on the Point Arena-Stornetta Lands.
 A THANK YOU to President Obama for adding the Point Arena-Stornetta Lands to the California Coastal National Monument.
 Copies were hand-delivered by students to Congressman Huffman, Secretary Jewell and the White House Council on the Environment.
 (2014)

-To support this program, ACORN has received a Hands on the Land grant from the National Environmental Education Foundation and has been awarded funding from the Matthew Coleman Fund for Environmental Education with the Community Foundation of Mendocino County.
+To support this program, ACORN has received Hands on the Land grants from the National Environmental Education Foundation and has been awarded funding from the Community Foundation of Mendocino County’s Matthew Coleman Fund for Environmental Education Fund and the Community Enrichment Grant Program.
 The annual Waves & Whales Trail Run also supports Students Protecting the Coast.
 Fundraising for this program is ongoing and grants are continually being sought to ensure our environmental stewardship project continues.